rbuerki/compare_data_from_the_command_line/README.md

 ## Data prerequisites

 - For the moment the app accepts CSV files only.
-- Index values and column names of the two tables have to be consistent respective to the contained values.
-If they are not the comparison will fail.
-(One consequence for example: If new datapoints are added to a table, they have to be assigned to new index values while the old index values must persist.
-Only so these older index values can then be compared with an earlier version of the table.)
+- Index values and column names of the two tables have to be consistent respective to the values they contain.
+Else a comparison is not possible.
+(For example this means: If new datapoints are added to a table, they have to be assigned to new index values while the existing index values are not allowed to change.
+Else they can not be compared with an earlier version of the table.)
-- If you pass a specific column name to be used as index, make sure it appears in both dataframes (if not, use the load_params to rename columns) and that they have no duplicate values.
+- If you pass a specific column name to be used as index, make sure it exists in both dataframes (if not, use the load_params to rename columns).
+Also make sure the index columns have no duplicate values.

 ## Usage